Watertown, South Dakota: Geography

-Watertown has been assigned the ZIP code 57201 and the FIPS place code 69300.

 History

 Watertown was founded in 1879 as a rail terminus when the Chicago & Northwestern Railroad reactivated part of a line it had constructed to Lake Kampeska.
-Despite the prominence of rivers and lakes in the area, the city was named after Watertown, New York, the hometown of brothers John E. Kemp and Oscar P. Kemp, two of the city's founders.
-The town's name was originally planned to be named Kampeska.
+The city was named after Watertown, New York, the hometown of brothers John E. and Oscar P. Kemp, two of the city's founders.
+The town was originally planned to be called Kampeska.

-During the 1880s, Watertown prospered as a transportation hub after the railroads had been extended farther west.
-Along with several other cities, Watertown had been a candidate as capital of the new state of South Dakota, although it lost out to the more centrally located Pierre.
-The city's current newspaper, the Watertown Public Opinion, began publishing in 1887.
+During the 1880s, Watertown prospered as a transportation hub after the railroads had extended farther west.
+Along with several other cities, it had been a candidate for capital of the new state of South Dakota, losing to the more centrally located Pierre.
+The city's newspaper, the Watertown Public Opinion, began publishing in 1887.

 In the mid-20th century, Interstate 29 was constructed through eastern South Dakota.
-The route included a slight bend to bring the interstate closer to Watertown.
-The interstate's construction has been a major economic benefit to Watertown and the large communities next to it.
+The route included a slight bend to bring it closer to Watertown.
+Its construction was a major economic benefit to Watertown and the communities near it.

 Climate

-In the last decades the climate is configured as hot-summer humid continental climate (Köppen: Dfa), although it had a warm-summer previously (Dfb).
-Although it is a humid city it is relatively dry for its climatic category, due to its position in the Great Plains, which still provides an even greater thermal amplitude, especially in the higher values.
+In the last decades the climate is configured as hot-summer humid continental climate (Köppen: Dfa); it previously had a warm-summer (Dfb).
+Although it is a humid city, it is relatively dry for its climatic category, due to its position in the Great Plains, which still provides an even greater thermal amplitude, especially in the higher values.